Brian Roberts (baseball): New York Yankees

 Roberts became a free agent for the first time in his career after the 2013 season.
 Roberts agreed to a one-year contract with the New York Yankees worth $2 million, which had incentives that could have raised the deal’s value to $4.6 million On August 1, 2014, Roberts was designated for assignment by the Yankees, and he was released on August 9.
 In 91 games with the Yankees, Roberts batted .237 with five home runs, 21 RBI, and seven stolen bases.

 Retirement and broadcasting work

 On October 17, 2014, Roberts announced his retirement from professional baseball.
 He issued a statement that said that he felt like he could not play well anymore.

 Roberts joined the Baltimore Orioles Radio Network prior to the 2018 season as a part-time color analyst.

 Personal life

-In January 2009, he married Diana Chiafair.
-They had their first child, Jax Isaac, in August 2013.
+In January 2009, Roberts married Diana Chiafair.
+They had their first child in August 2013.